-This section highlights the services provided by the Core Services Block of the RASC FPGA.
+Core Services is the key component of RASC which facilitates execution of the user algorithm in the algorithm block.
+It helps in synchronizing the I/O, memory, and Algorithm Block operations.
+This section describes the services provided by the Core Services Block of the RASC FPGA.
 These features include:

-- Scalable System Port (SSP) Implementation: physical interface and protocol - Global Clock Generation and Control - Two sets of independent read and write ports to each of the two random access memories (SRAMs) - Single-step and multi-step control of the Algorithm Logic - Independent direct memory access (DMA) engines for read and write data - Peer Input/Output (PIO) access to algorithm's Debug port and algorithm defined registers - Control and Status registers - Host and FPGA process synchronization capabilities, including interrupts and atomic memory operations (AMOs).
+- Scalable System Port (SSP) Implementation: physical interface and protocol - Global Clock Generation and Control - Independent read and write ports to each of the three logical or five physical random access memories (SRAMs) - Single-step and multi-step control of the Algorithm Logic - Independent direct memory access (DMA) engines for read and write data - Both block DMA and stream DMA are supported (for more information on stream DMA see Chapter 5, "Direct I/O") - Programmed Input/Output (PIO) access to algorithm's Debug port and algorithm defined registers - Control and Status registers

+• Host and FPGA process synchronization capabilities, including interrupts and atomic memory operations (AMOs).